alucryd/oxyromon/README.md

         oxyromon config [OPTIONS]

     OPTIONS:
-        -a, --add <KEY> <VALUE>       Adds an entry to a list -g, --get <KEY>               Prints a single setting -h, --help                    Print help information
+        -a, --add <KEY> <VALUE>       Add an entry to a list -g, --get <KEY>               Print a single setting -h, --help                    Print help information
-        -l, --list                    Prints the whole configuration
+        -l, --list                    Print the whole configuration
-        -r, --remove <KEY> <VALUE>    Removes an entry from a list -s, --set <KEY> <VALUE>       Configures a single setting
+        -r, --remove <KEY> <VALUE>    Remove an entry from a list -s, --set <KEY> <VALUE>       Configure a single setting

 ## oxyromon-import-dats

-Parses and imports No-Intro and Redump DAT files into oxyromon
+Parse and import Logiqx DAT files into oxyromon

 The standard Logiqx XML format is supported, this includes Parent-Clone DAT files.

-Supported DAT providers:
+Supported console DAT providers:

 - No-Intro
 - Redump

+Supported arcade DAT providers:

+- MAME
+- FBNeo

 Note: Some systems require a header definition to be placed alongside the DAT file.
+If not provided, oxyromon will use its own fallback header definition.

     USAGE:
         oxyromon import-dats [OPTIONS] <DATS>...

     ARGS:
         <DATS>...
-Sets the DAT files to import
+Set the DAT files to import

     OPTIONS:
-        -a, --arcade         Toggles arcade mode
+        -a, --arcade         Enable arcade mode
-        -f, --force          Forces import of outdated DAT files -h, --help           Print help information
+        -f, --force          Force import of outdated DAT files -h, --help           Print help information
-        -i, --info           Shows the DAT information and exit -s, --skip-header    Skips parsing the header even if the system has one
+        -i, --info           Show the DAT information and exit -s, --skip-header    Skip parsing the header even if the system has one

 ## oxyromon-download-dats

-Downloads No-Intro and Redump DAT files and imports them into oxyromon
+Download No-Intro and Redump DAT files and import them into oxyromon

 Redump ofers direct downloads, but no summary, whereas No-Intro offers a summary but no direct downloads.
 For now the No-intro counterpart will only tell you if